ZJU-FAST-Lab/Ground-effect-controller/README.md

 - **$J_R$** is the moment of inertia of the rotor,
 - **$i$** is the rotor number.

 ​      The following figure is the calibration of the (a)thrust and (b)torque model with the single motor platform in the paper.
-The static/dynamic modelmeans: without/with a differential term of rotor speed **$ \dot n $**.
+The static/dynamic modelmeans: without/with a differential term of rotor speed **$ \dot{n} $**.